Historical Essay

 One of the most appealing factors about KSAN and KMPX was that they afforded their audiences greater participation and a sense of shared community.
 When a spectator was stabbed to death at the Altamont rock festival in 1969, KSAN opened the phone lines for discussion and debate.

 Free speech on the airwaves came under threat, however, immediately following the inauguration of Richard Nixon and Spiro Agnew in 1969.
-Dean Burch, who chaired the Federal Communications Cornmission (FCC) in the first Nixon administration, at once threatened to put radio stations that played music with drug-related lyrics under intense Federal scrutiny.
+Dean Burch, who chaired the Federal Communications Commission (FCC) in the first Nixon administration, at once threatened to put radio stations that played music with drug-related lyrics under intense Federal scrutiny.
 Although Congress eventually rejected a Burch-backed proposal to ban drug-related lyrics entirely from the airwaves, the proposed limitations on free speech had a grim effect on the willingness of radio station managers to flirt with the law and arouse controversy.

 A crucial personality in the countercultural appeal of KSAN was Wes "Scoop" Nisker, a satirical songwriter who spliced together songs, speeches, interviews and sound effects to create satirical newscasts and social commentaries.
 Nisker recalled on the KSAN retrospective in 1978 that "in 1970, after the guilty verdicts in the Chicago Conspiracy Trial were announced, the San Francisco Examiner had an article saying that the rioters (in Berkeley) were listening to the KSAN news to find out where to go.
 And they were, of course, because we were giving them directions."